CPJKU/basismixer/README.md

 ## License

 The code in this package is licensed under the GNU General Public License v3 (GPLv3).
-For details, please see the LICENSE file.
+For details, please see the [LICENSE](https://github.com/OFAI/basismixer/blob/develop/LICENSE) file.

+The data and sample trained models included in this repository (e.g., the models in `basismixer/assets/sample_models`) are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+Data and model files usually have (but are not limited to) .npy, .npz, .h5, .hdf5, .pkl, .pth or .mat file extensions.

+If you want to include any of these files (or a variation or modification thereof) or technology which utilizes them in a commercial product, please contact [Gerhard Widmer](https://www.jku.at/en/institute-of-computational-perception/about-us/people/gerhard-widmer/).

 ## Acknowledgements